giorgi-o/CrossPlatformPlaying/README.md

 **Future improvements:**
 - Platform support:
   - Epic Games _(currently working on it)_
-  - Twitch
   - Xbox Live _(this is useful as it shows what people are playing on Xbox but also on PC via Game Bar)_
   - Support for Steam Rich Presence _(to show extra info in games that use Steam's RPC such as CS:GO)_
-  - Implement the rest of Riot Games (TFT, Runeterra)
+  - Implement the rest of Riot Games (TFT, Runeterra, Wild Rift)
   - Playstation
   - Battle.net
   - Uplay